Meadowlarke/Bibliography/Bibliography.md

 ### Wilson, James Grant and John Fiske, eds. _Appletons' Cyclopædia of American Biography_.
 New York: D. Appleton and Company, 1900

-> p.
 353: The voice of Henry Russel is described as having had "a heavy baritone voice of small compass, but in declamatory delivery it was highly impressive."

-> p.
 353: Henry Russel is describes as writing in a "manly vein."

 ### Wilson, Oly.
 "The Heterogenous Sound Ideal." in _Signigyin(g), Sanctifyin', and Slam Dunking_. edited by Gena Dagel Caponi, 157-xx.
 Amherst: University of Massachusetts Press, 1999.